Paul Marcinkus: Vatican Bank and Vatican City State

 In 1979, Marcinkus was reported as having been targeted by the Red Brigades, a far-left terrorist group, for possible kidnap or assassination after his address and other documents were found in the apartment of two group members, Valerio Morucci and Adriana Faranda.

-In 1981, John Paul II promoted Marcinkus to archbishop and made him Vice-President of the Governorate of the Vatican City state, in effect its governor.
+In 1981, Pope John Paul II promoted Marcinkus to archbishop and, in addition to his role with the Vatican Bank, made him vice-president of the Governorate of Vatican City State, in effect its governor.

-In 1982, he alledgedly thwarted an assassination attempt against Pope John Paul II in Fátima, Portugal, when Juan Maria Fernandez y Krohn, a reportedly disturbed priest, attacked the pope with a bayonet.
-In fact, several Portuguese police officers grabbed and disarmed the attacker, preventing the pope from being stabbed.
+In 1982, he allegedly thwarted an assassination attempt against Pope John Paul II in Fátima, Portugal, when Juan Maria Fernandez y Krohn, a reportedly disturbed priest, attacked the Pope with a bayonet.
+In fact, several Portuguese police officers grabbed and disarmed the attacker, preventing the Pope from being stabbed.